maiziezhoulab/FocalSV/README.md

 ## Step 2: filtering and genotype correction

 FocalSV incorporates a post-processing module to filter false positives and correct genotypes further.
-This step involves collecting reads-based signatures from the read-to-reference BAM file.
-You can either run it by chromosome or on a whole genome scale.
+This step involves collecting read-based signatures from the read-to-reference BAM file.
+You can either run it by chromosome or on a whole-genome scale.

 ### Parameters